Adya84/ha-world-cup-2026/README.md

 # 🧪 Demo Mode

-If you want to explore the integration and build dashboards before the tournament starts (or when no live matches are available), you can enable **Demo mode**:
+If you want to explore the integration and build dashboards before the tournament starts (or when no live matches are available), you can enable **Demo Mode**:

 1. Go to **Settings → Devices & Services → World Cup 2026 → Configure**
-2. Toggle **Demo mode** on
+2. Toggle **Demo Mode** on
-3. Click **Submit** — the integration reloads automatically
+3. Click **Submit**

+The integration reloads automatically.

-Demo mode loads pre-built fixture data locally instead of calling the API.
-All sensors populate with realistic tournament data so you can design and test your dashboards immediately.
-Turn it off the same way when you want live data.
+Demo mode loads pre-built fixture data locally instead of calling the API, allowing dashboards and sensors to populate with realistic tournament data immediately.

 ---